Alberta Theatre Projects

 Alberta Theatre Projects ("ATP") is a professional, not-for-profit, Canadian theatre company, founded in 1972 by Lucille Wagner and Douglas Riske, currently based out of the Martha Cohen Theatre in Arts Commons, in Calgary, Alberta.
 The company is well-known in Canada and internationally for its development of new, Canadian plays and the art of dramaturgy.

 Founded by Lucille Wagner and Douglas Riske, ATP started as a children's theatre company in 1972 specializing in historical plays and has grown into one of the largest producers of new plays in Canada.

 Originally based in the 198 seat Canmore Opera House at Calgary's Heritage Park, in 1985 the company moved to its current home, the 419-seat Georgian-style Martha Cohen Theatre in Calgary's downtown core.
 It is currently one of 7 resident arts companies in Arts Commons (formerly known as the Calgary Centre for the Performing Arts), a facility designed by Theatre Project Consultants of London, England, and the original acoustical design was provided by Artec Consultants of New York.
 It is also one of ten 'Cornerstone Arts Institutions' in the city, as designated by the Calgary Arts Development Agency.

 Over the course of its history, ATP has produced more than 288 Canadian plays and premiered over 156 works by Canadian playwrights which have gone on to win over 39 major awards.

 Between 1985 and 2000, Allan Rae was composer-in-residence at ATP and many of ATP's productions have featured his original music.

 Artistic/producing directors have included Douglas Riske (1972–83), D. Michael Dobbin (1983-2000), Bob White (1999-2009).
 Vanessa Porteous was appointed as Artistic Director in 2009, becoming the first female Artistic Director in the company's history.
 In 2018, Darcy Evans was named Executive and Artistic Director.
+In 2020, Evans died suddenly, and General Manager Kyle Russell stepped into an interim leadership role of the company.
+Rohit Chokhani briefly assumed the role of Artistic & Executive Director in 2022, and Haysam Kadri took over as Artistic Director in 2023.